-If you are thinking about buying or selling a home - call a lawyer first!
-Many clients wait to call an attorney, thinking it is either not necessary or that they will incur additional costs by calling a lawyer early in the process.
+If you are considering buying or selling a home – call a lawyer first!
+Many clients wait to call an attorney, thinking it is unnecessary or that they will incur additional costs by calling a lawyer early in the process.
 At Willinger, Willinger & Bucci, P.C., we review all typical transactional documents at no additional cost as a part of the closing fee.

 What are “contingencies” and “contingency” dates?

-Simply, contingencies are events that must happen in order for the purchase and sale to be completed.
-Generally, if a contingency is not "met," that is, if the "event" that needs to happen does not happen, one of the parties has the opportunity to cancel the transaction.
+Contingencies are events that must happen for the purchase and sale to be completed.
+Generally, if a contingency is not “met,” that is, if the “event” that needs to happen does not happen, one of the parties has the opportunity to cancel the transaction.

-Most residential contracts provide for an inspection contingency, a mortgage contingency and a title contingency.
-An inspection contingency generally gives the buyer the right to have the home inspected, and in some instances cancel the contract if the condition of the home is not satisfactory.
-If the buyer requires a mortgage to purchase the property, a mortgage contingency will give the buyer the right to terminate the contract if the buyer is unable to obtain the mortgage financing.
-A title contingency provides that the Buyer does not have to buy the house unless Seller can deliver "marketable title," that is, clean and clear of all liens and encumbrances.
-The Buyer's attorney determines whether title to the property is "marketable" after the examination of title is complete.
+Most residential contracts provide for an inspection contingency, a mortgage contingency, and a title contingency.
+An inspection contingency generally gives the buyer the right to have the home inspected and, in some instances, cancel the contract if the home’s condition is not satisfactory.
+If the buyer requires a mortgage to purchase the property, a mortgage contingency will give the buyer the right to terminate the contract if the buyer cannot obtain the mortgage financing.
+A title contingency provides that the buyer does not have to buy the house unless the seller can deliver a “marketable title,” that is, clean and clear of all liens and encumbrances.
+The buyer’s attorney determines whether the title to the property is “marketable” after the examination of the title is complete.

-A contingency will have a "contingency date" associated with it; that is, a date by which the condition must be met.
-Contingency dates are important, as generally, unless the person gives notice that they have not met the condition, the contract continues as if the contingency had been met.
-This means that unless appropriate notice is given to the seller when a buyer's condition is not met, the buyer can no longer use the failure of the contingency as an excuse to cancel the contract.
-The Buyer might then be forced to either close the transaction or lose any deposit.
-Willinger, Willinger & Bucci, P.C. monitors all contingency dates associated with your transaction together with you, to insure your rights are protected.
+A contingency will have a “contingency date” associated with it; that is, a date by which the condition must be met.
+Contingency dates are essential, as generally, unless the person gives notice that they have not met the condition, the contract continues as if the contingency had been met.
+This means that unless appropriate notice is given to the seller when a buyer’s condition is not met, the buyer can no longer use the failure of the contingency as an excuse to cancel the contract.
+The buyer might then be forced to either close the transaction or lose any deposit.
+Willinger, Willinger & Bucci, P.C. monitors all contingency dates associated with your transaction together with you to ensure your rights are protected.